Non-abelian Hodge theory for algebraic curves in characteristic p: Introduction

 Finally,\quash{we remark it is not very difficult to generalize our results to the parabolic version.
 But} it will be very interesting to find a generalization of these results to higher dimensional varieties.
 We just remark that Equation \eqref{phe} makes sense for higher dimensional varieties.
 But solutions should only exist for those varieties that can be lifted to $W_2(k)$ .

 Let us briefly summarize the following sections.
 We will review the theory of Hitchin fibrations in \S \ref{Hf}, mostly following \cite{N1,N2}.
 Readers familiar with this theory can skip most of it and go to \S \ref{tau and c} directly.
 Our main theorem is proved in \S \ref{pHit}.
-We construct the $p$-Hitchin map in \S \ref{p-Hitchin map}, and then prove Theorem \ref{intro:torsor} in \S \ref{locJtau} by some cohomological argument.
-A briefly discuss the trivialization of the $\sP'_0$-torsor $\sH|_0$ is in \S \ref{triv}.
+We construct the $p$-Hitchin map in \S \ref{p-Hitchin map}, and then prove Theorem \ref{intro:torsor} in \S \ref{proof} by some cohomological argument.
+We briefly discuss the trivialization of the $\sP'_0$-torsor $\sH|_0$ is in \S \ref{triv}.
 We establish our main theorem in \S \ref{NC}.
-The proof is rather formal, after we develop some general theories in Appendix \ref{A}, which might be of independent interests.
-More precisely, we first develop the notion of the scheme of horizontal sections of a $\mD_X$-scheme, which is the right adjoint of the pullback of $X'$-schemes along the relative Frobenius.
+The proof is rather formal, after we develop some theories in Appendix \ref{A}, which might be of independent interest.
+More precisely, we first develop the theory of de Rham $\mG$-local systems for a non-constant group scheme $\mG$ over $X$.
+The main observation is that the only additional input is a flat connection on $\mG$ itself compatible with the group structure.
+Next, we discuss the $p$-curvature of such a de Rham $\mG$-local system.
+We then develop the notion of the scheme of horizontal sections of a $\mD_X$-scheme, which is the right adjoint of the pullback of $X'$-schemes along the relative Frobenius.
 This is analogous to the same named notion in characteristic zero case developed in (\cite[\S 2.6]{BD}).
-Next, we develop the theory of de Rham $\mG$-local systems for a non-constant group scheme $\mG$ over $X$.
-The main observation is that the only additional input is a flat connection on $\mG$ itself compatible with the group structure.
-We finish the note with a construction for every smooth commutative group scheme $\calG'$ over $X'$, a $4$-term exact sequence of \'{e}tale sheaves on $X'$, which for $\mG'=\bG_m$ specializes to famous exact sequence as in \cite[\S 2.1]{IL}.
+We finish the note with a construction for every smooth commutative group scheme $\calG'$ over $X'$, a $4$-term exact sequence of \'{e}tale sheaves on $X'$, which for $\mG'=\bG_m$ specializes to a well-known exact sequence as in \cite[\S 2.1]{I}.

 We introduce the notations used throughout the note.
-We fix a smooth projective curve $C$ of genus at least $2$ over an algebraically closed field $k$ of characteristic $p>0$.
-Let $\omega=\omega_C$ be the canonical line bundle of $C$.
+We fix a smooth projective curve $C$ of genus at least two\footnote{This assumption should not be essential.
+We impose it to avoid the DG structure on moduli spaces.} over an algebraically closed field $k$ of characteristic $p>0$.
+Let $\omega=\omega_C$ denote the canonical line bundle of $C$.

 Let $S$ be a Noetherian scheme and $\sX\ra S$ be an algebraic stack over $S$.
 If $p\calO_S=0$, we denote by $Fr_S:S\ra S$ be the absolute Frobenius map of $S$.
 We have the following commutative diagram where the square is Cartesian.
 We call $\sX^{(S)}$ the Frobenius twist of $\sX$ along $S$, and $F_{\sX/S}:\sX\ra\sX^{(S)}$ the relative Frobenius morphism.
 If the base scheme $S$ is clear, $\sX^{(S)}$ is also denoted by $\sX'$ for simplicity and $F_{\sX/S}$ is denoted by $F_{\sX}$ or $F$.